Bairdtown, San Bernardino County to Byrne's Store, San Mateo County

 Russell k Bro, flour manufacturers

-Sneden Seth G, attorney at law, agent Wells, Fargo & Company,
+Sneden Seth G, attorney at law, agent Wells, Fargo & Company, and general merchandise

 Spencer A, general merchandise